Ryōnen Gensō

 Ryōnen Gensō (Japanese:了然元総; 1646 – 29 October 1711) was a Japanese monk, teacher, and poet who served as a teacher for poor children.
-She was the daughter of Katsurayama Tamehisa, who is the descendent of the famed and powerful daimyo warrior Takeda Shingen.
+She was the daughter of Katsurayama Tamehisa, who is the descendant of the famed and powerful daimyo warrior Takeda Shingen.
 Her mother was a part of the prestigious Konoe family.

 Biography

 Ryonen Genso was born in Kyoto, Japan to a family with an ancient lineage spanning 1000 years.
 During her earlier years, she was renowned for her beauty and intellect.
 She was born in a large family mansion, near the front gates of Sen'yū-ji, a Buddhist temple founded centuries earlier in the Heian period.
 Following in her father's footsteps, she adopted his interest in calligraphy and old painting.
 From a young age, she worked alongside her mother in the Konoe Family Court serving a concubine by the name of Tofukumon'in.
 Genso became acquainted with Tofukumon'ins granddaughter and grandson.
 She was placed into a marriage with a man that was 16 years older than her, and was only able to leave the marriage after providing him with an heir.
 At the age of 16 she entered into another arranged marriage with doctor and scholar Matsuda Bansai (1630–1703), with whom she had several children.

 She became a nun in 1672 and joined Hōkyō-ji, a Rinzai Temple led by Princess Zen'ni, leaving after six years to pursue greater zen study.
 Arriving at Kofuku-ji, Genso wished to seek further knowledge but was turned away by Haku-o Dotai, because her beauty was considered to be a distraction to the other temple's pupils.
 In response, she then burned her own face out of grief.
 Genso wrote in calligraphy about disfiguring her own face after telling Dotai about her devotion to Buddhism, but he could not see past her "womanly appearance".
 She returned to Dotai with the calligraphy and was granted entry into his temple where she was a disciple until he passed in 1682.
 She became Abbess of the temple and planned to help build another temple in his memory.